RockefellerArchiveCenter/rockarch.org/collections/research-stipends.md

 -	Two letters of recommendation are due by **November 22**.
 -	Awards are announced by **February 28**.

-If you have read the requirements, reviewed the important dates, and are ready to apply, [click here to start your application.](https://rockarch.dreamapply.com)

 ## After Receiving an RAC Research Stipend

 Stipend recipients have from April 1 of the award year through June 30 of the following year to complete their research.